What Is An Arrest Report And Is It Different From Details About Arrest Warrants From North Carolina?

 Here again, you get a clue about the type of inquiry that you have chosen and the response you can expect from the term itself.
 Because it is an offender search, it is taken for granted that you want to know if your subject was convicted of a criminal offense since only after a conviction will an individual be termed as a criminal/offender.

 So, with an offender search, you will get to know if the subject was ever held in a state penitentiary and if so, for how long and under what charges.
-If he/she has since been released, you will also get to know if he has been let out on parole or after the completion of his sentence.
+If he/she has since been released, you will also know if he/she has been released on parole or after the completion of his sentence.

-While information on arrest records and the local arrest reports are kept by the judiciary and law enforcement offices of the county, this information is made available to the public and local governance by the NC Courts and the State Department of Public Safety.
+While information on arrest records and the local arrest reports are kept by the county’s judiciary and law enforcement offices, this information is made available to the public and local governance by the NC Courts and the State Department of Public Safety.

 What should I know about arrest warrants issued in various counties of NC?

-I know that most people have a rough idea about what arrest warrants are.
-However, the popular perception is that these detention orders are issued by the police.
+I know that most people have a rough idea of arrest warrants.
+However, the popular perception is that the police issue these detention orders.
 This misconception often leads to a degree of apprehension about the safety of regular folks against unlawful detentions.

 Relax!
-You guys are complete safe because arrest warrants are sought by the police, but they are issued by the judiciary.
-More specifically, it is the court of the magistrate that sanctions these orders and there is nothing haphazard about the process nor does the judiciary blindly accept the request for such orders.
+You guys are completely safe because the police seek arrest warrants, but the judiciary issues them.
+More specifically, it is the magistrate’s court that sanctions these orders and there is nothing haphazard about the process, nor does the judiciary blindly accept the request for such orders.

-Arrest warrants are only issued when the magistrate is convinced that probable cause exist to believe a particular crime was committed by the individual against whom the warrant is being requested.
+Arrest warrants are only issued when the magistrate is convinced that probable cause exists to believe a particular crime was committed by the individual against whom the warrant is being requested.

 After that explanation, I am sure you understand how and why the judiciary and the police both have information on active warrants.
 That said, when you launch a warrant inquiry, you will get details on arrest warrants issued in the state of NC and not in other parts of the country.